nds-fsd/stackoverflow/README.md

 ```sh
 npm run dev
 ```
-This command will start both the backend server and the frontend development server.
+This command will start both the backend server and the frontend development server using turbo.

 ---